|University of Southern California

-The majority of students will take two years to complete the Master of Arts in Communication Management offered through the Department of Communication Studies and the College of Arts at the University of Alabama.
+The majority of students will take two years to complete the Master of Arts in Communication Management.

-The University of South Florida’s College of Arts and Sciences and the Zimmerman School of Advertising and Mass Communications offer a comprehensive, interdisciplinary Master of Arts in Mass Communications degree program.
+The University of South Florida offers a comprehensive, interdisciplinary Master of Arts in Mass Communications degree program.

 There are two tracks of study available, Media Studies or Strategic Communication Management.
 The Media Studies track is ideal for students with an undergraduate degree in Mass Communications.
 Course topics for this track include the topics of public opinion, research methods, sports and media, women and media, and visual communication.